GenomZ/island_counter/README.md

-In an extreme case where compatible python is not available, provided docker image can be used after executing:
+In an extreme case where compatible python is not available, provided docker image can be used after installing docker and executing:

     sudo docker load --input island_counter.tar